LadyGrant/SPUR_Green_Roofs/docs/02_Merging_QIIME2_datasets.md

 ⚠️ **Important: Avoid Duplicate Sample IDs Across Runs**

 QIIME2 does not allow merging datasets that contain duplicate sample IDs.
-If you're working with multi-year or multi-batch data, make sure **all sample names are unique** before processing.
+If you're working with multi-year or multi-batch data, make sure **all sample names are unique** before processing (including NTCs!).

 Recommended: Append the year or batch to all sample IDs (e.g., `H3RZ_A_2023`, `NTC1_2024`)